Generic Properties of Koopman Eigenfunctions for Stable Fixed Points and Periodic Orbits: Main results

-\begin{rem} The point of Theorem \ref{th:main-thm} is the following.
-Many results proved in \cite{kvalheim2019existence}, including those in the following \S \ref{sec:old-results}, hold for flows of vector fields belonging to $\Goodf$ or $\Goodp$.
-Theorem \ref{th:main-thm} implies that a ``typical'' vector field satisfying the other hypotheses of those results belong to $\Goodf$ or $\Goodp$, where ``typical'' is meant in both topological and measure-theoretic senses. \end{rem}
+\begin{rem} Many results proved in \cite{kvalheim2019existence}, including those recapitulated in the following \S \ref{sec:old-results}, hold for flows of $\Cont^\infty$ vector fields belonging to $\Goodf$ or $\Goodp$.
+Thus, a ``typical'' $\Cont^\infty$ vector field in $\Xfinf(Q)$ or $\Xpinf(Q)$ satisfies the hypotheses of those results. \end{rem} \begin{rem} Despite the suggestive statement of Lem.~\ref{lem:nonres-full-measure}, we have not attempted to formalize ``typical'' in a measure-theoretic sense in Theorem \ref{th:main-thm} due to the apparent lack of natural definitions of ``measure zero'' subsets of $\Xfinf$ and $\Xpinf$.
+In this direction, it would be interesting to know whether ``typical'' could be interpreted in a stronger sense using the framework of \concept{prevalence} \citep{ott2005prevalence}. \end{rem}